Suraj151/pdi-framework/README.md

 # PDI Framework — Portable Device Interface Stack

 One C++ codebase that runs on an ESP32, an ESP8266 or an Arduino UNO.
-Application and service code is written against interfaces — `iWiFiInterface`, `iFileSystemInterface`, `iTcpServerInterface` and friends — and each board ships an adapter that implements them.
+Application and service code is written against interfaces — `iWiFiInterface`, `iFileSystemInterface`, `iTcpServerInterface`, etc — and each board ships an adapter that implements them.
 Nothing above the adapter layer knows which chip it is sitting on.

 What comes out of the box is closer to a small system than to a sketch template: a WiFi captive portal and web UI, an HTTP/HTTPS server, MQTT, OTA, an SSH server with SFTP and scp, Telnet, SMTP, a virtual filesystem with users and permissions, a task scheduler with three execution models, and a Linux-flavoured shell sitting on top of all of it.